rdbeach/JsonQuery/README.md

                 toJson: turns any part of the JsonQuery object tree into a JSON string
                 set: sets a value
                 jset: set a value from a JSON string
-                jget: retrieve a value from a string containing javascript notation

                 Array Specific Methods: